 - Dental health issues are responsible for millions of school hours missed every year.

-Clearly, there’s work to do in improving pediatric oral health in the U.S. What’s truly alarming is that bad dental habits as children are the primary reason for cavities, tooth decay, gingivitis and other dental health problems in adults.
+Clearly, there’s work to do in improving pediatric oral health in the U.S. What’s truly alarming is that bad dental habits as children are the primary reason for cavities, tooth decay, gingivitis, and other dental health problems in adults.
 According to the U.S. Centers for Disease Control and Prevention (CDC), almost one-third of adults have untreated cavities – in other words, they’re not even aware they have cavities in the first place.
 Just like children, adults need to visit the dentist on a regular schedule.

 As far as frequency, most dental professionals – including The Super Dentists – recommend children should visit the dentist at least twice per year.
-Two trips to the dentist on an annual basis helps ensure:

 - Teeth are aligned correctly.